MikAoJk/MikAoJk/README.md

 ### :wave: Hello, I'm Joakim Taule Kartveit
-- :computer: I’m currently working as a backend developer at [NAV](https://nav.no).
+- :computer: I’m working as a developer at [NAV](https://nav.no).
 I´m based in Norway, Kristiansand.
 - :soccer: i like to play soccer sometimes
 - 📫 How to reach me: joakimkartveit@gmail.com